Size ranking: 46th

-The ancient Greeks called this constellation Therium, representing an unspecified wild animal, while the Romans called it Bestia, the Beast.
-It was visualized as impaled on a long pole called a thyrsus, held by the adjoining constellation of Centaurus, the Centaur.
-Consequently, the constellations of the Centaur and the animal were usually regarded as a combined figure, although Ptolemy listed the animal as a separate constellation in the Almagest.
+The ancient Greeks called this constellation Θηρίον (Therion), representing an unspecified wild animal, while the Romans called it Bestia, the beast.
+It was visualized as impaled on a long pole called a thyrsus, held by the adjoining constellation of Centaurus, the centaur.
+Consequently, the centaur and the animal were often regarded as a combined figure, although Ptolemy listed the animal as a separate constellation in the Almagest.

-Lupus is visualized as being impaled on a pole held by Centaurus who
+Lupus is visualized as being impaled on a pole (a thyrsus) held by

-This illustration is from the Uranographia of Johann Bode (1801).
+from Chart XV of the Uranographia of Johann Bode (1801).

-Eratosthenes said that the Centaur was holding the animal towards the altar (the constellation Ara) as though about to sacrifice it.
-Hyginus referred to the animal as simply ‘a victim’, while Germanicus Caesar said that the Centaur was either carrying game from the woods, or was bringing gifts to the altar.
-The identification of this constellation with a wolf seems to have started in Renaissance times, harking back to its Babylonian identification as UR.IDIM, meaning ‘wild dog’ or ‘wolf’.
+Eratosthenes said that the centaur was holding the animal towards the altar (the constellation Ara) as though about to sacrifice it.
+Hyginus referred to the animal as simply ‘a victim’, while Germanicus Caesar said that the centaur was either carrying game from the woods, or was bringing gifts to the altar.
+The identification of this constellation with a wolf seems to have become established in Renaissance times, harking back to its Babylonian identification as UR.IDIM, meaning ‘wild dog’ or ‘wolf’.

 © Ian Ridpath.
 All rights reserved